Dr. Ming Tea is a product line used to support weight loss and detoxification. The brand claims to have caused "over 100k transformations since 2007."

 Overall, we consider Dr. Ming Slimming Tea potentially effective for weight loss given the inclusion of green tea.

-However, we don't currently recommend this product due to the inclusion of senna at an unspecified dose.
+We do not currently recommend Dr. Ming Slimdown Detox Tea due to our concerns over the health effects of senna at an unspecified dose.

 Questionable Health Claims